How to Set Independent Talent Up for Success (Guide)

 Setting up your independent talent for success begins with the right processes, technologies, and strategies across the enterprise.
 Review these five best practices and use the self-assessment template provided below to note how your company stands with each.
 This can help you create a plan to help set up you and your independent talent for success.

-1. Engage the right talent
+1. Engage the Right Talent

 - Put a talent network in place

-A written contract defines the independent professional’s role, the type of work they will be accountable for, and the general terms and conditions required to do business together.
-Use the contract to define your ongoing engagement rather than to focus on a specific project—use the scope of work for this.
-Start with a standard contract template and work with your talent to add, delete, or modify it to fit a particular engagement.
-Collaborating on this can help set the groundwork for a good working relationship as you work through items like terms of engagement, project resources, and confidentiality commitments. - Use a scope-of-work template and modify it on a project-by-project basis
+A written contract outlines the independent professional’s role, the type of work they will be responsible for, and the general terms and conditions required to do business together.
+Use the contract to define your ongoing engagement rather than to focus on a specific project—the scope of work will be the best place for these details.
+Start with a standard contract template and work with your talent to add or modify it to fit a particular engagement.
+A good collaboration can help set the groundwork for a positive working relationship as you work through items like terms of engagement, project resources, and confidentiality commitments.

 The scope of work—or SOW—defines the details of a specific project.
 Elements of the SOW include budgets, timelines, milestones, and deliverables.
-Again, start with a standard template and enter the details as completely as possible. - Make scope changes as easy as possible to put into place
+Again, start with a standard template and enter the details as thoroughly as possible.

 The onboarding process generally involves these steps: